peterpi/UtpForCoherence/README.md

 ### On the Connecting Client

 On peers that wish to connect to the hosting client create a `UtpTransportFactory`, again passing in a callback that will create and configure the NetworkDriver and pipeline.
 Pass the factory in to `CoherenceBridge.SetTransport()` before calling `CoherenceBridge.Connect()`.
 Your callback function will be called as part of the connection process.

+## Stabiliy

+This code is the result of my own curiousity.
+It has not been tested beyond the very simplest setup.
+Do not assume it is stable or tested in any way whatsoever.

 ## License